-Watching “Moonstruck” all these years later reminds us of a time when Nicolas Cage mattered and Cher could convey the complexities of falling in love.
+Watching “Moonstruck” all these years later reminds us of a time when Cher was known for her performances, not her ALL CAPS Twitter rants.

-The 1987 romance, which earned a Best Actress Oscar for Cher as well as a Supporting statuette for Olympia Dukakis, is like a ballad where the lyrics don’t make sense, but you’re too busy humming along to mind.
+The 1987 romance, which earned her a Best Actress Oscar, is like a ballad where the lyrics don’t make sense, but you’re too busy humming along to mind.

-Both Cher and Cage deliver, big time, drawing on their mercurial skills to make a spicy ethnic stew.
+Both Cher and Nicolas Cage deliver, big time, drawing on their mercurial skills to make a spicy ethnic stew.
 She’s inescapably Cher with a capital “C” yet convincing as a hometown girl caught up in an inappropriate romance.
-Cage is nothing less than a volcano awaiting eruption.
+Cage is nothing less than a volcano on the verge of an eruption.

 How could sparks not fly?

 But when Loretta meets Johnny’s estranged brother, Ronnie (Cage), she experiences a wave of emotion she didn’t think possible.
-She knows it’s a mistake, but as a certain morally deflated auteur once said, “the heart wants what it wants.”
+She knows those feelings are a mistake, but as a certain morally deflated auteur once said, “the heart wants what it wants.”

 Cher and Cage handle the rest.